Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/networkobject.md

 To determine if the NetworkObject is owned by the server you can check the [`NetworkBehaviour.IsOwnedByServer`](../api/Unity.Netcode.NetworkBehaviour#isownedbyserver) property.

 :::note
-When you want to despawn and destroy the owner but you don't want a specific `NetworkObject` to be destroyed along with the owner, then you can set the `NetworkObject.DontDestroyWithOwner` property to `true` which will assure that when the owner is destroyed the owned `NetworkObject`is not destroyed.
+When you want to despawn and destroy the owner but you don't want a specific `NetworkObject` to be destroyed along with the owner, then you can set the `NetworkObject.DontDestroyWithOwner` property to `true` which will assure that when the owner is destroyed the owned `NetworkObject`isn't destroyed.
 :::

 ## Player Objects